rvennam/kube-code-camp/exercise-5/README.md

 Source and additional reading: https://kubernetes.io/docs/reference/access-authn-authz/rbac/.

 Create a ClusterRole as well as some bindings in order to authorize our service accounts to manage deployments.
+Copy and paste the following 3 commands into your CLI to create the ClusterRole and RoleBindings.

 ```
 cat <<EOF | kubectl apply -f -